Hansamu Yama Pranata

-Hansamu Yama Pranata (born 16 January 1995) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Persija Jakarta and the Indonesia national team.
+Hansamu Yama Pranata (born 16 January 1995) is an Indonesian professional footballer who plays as a centre-back for Indonesian Super League club Persija Jakarta.

 Club career

 Barito Putera

 On 21 October 2014, Hansamu signed a three-year contract with Barito Putera to commence ahead of the 2015 Indonesia Super League.
 He made his debut on 4 April 2015 as starting line-up, which ended 2–0 victory against Persela Lamongan.
 On 10 September 2017, Hansamu scored his first official league goal for Barito Putera in a 2–0 win over Sriwijaya at the 17th May Stadium.
 On 21 September 2017, He scored in 53rd minute and saved Barito Putera from losing to Persipura Jayapura, score draw 1–1.

 In January 2019, Barito Putera management announced that Hansamu will not renew his contract for next season, due to family reasons, he will move to Mojokerto, because he will marry his girlfriend and live there.